Preparing For A Feast: How To Smoke A Whole Pig

 5. Regulate the Heat

 As previously mentioned, cooking your pig will take more than half a day.
-You want to plan things so that you will finish cooking hours before its time to serve the pig. this gives you some wiggle room to bring the pig to the ideal temperature range of 195°F to 205°F, measured at the shoulder.
+You want to plan things so that you will finish cooking hours before its time to serve the pig. this gives you some wiggle room to bring the pig to the ideal cooking temperature range of 195°F to 205°F, measured at the shoulder.
 If you get an unexpected rise in temperature, lower the temperature in the smoker-pour some water over a small portion of the heat source or toss in some ice.
 You may also want to consider killing the heat of your smoker for an hour or two, just long enough to bring the temperature under control.

 6. Remove the Pig from the Pit

 Once your pig has sufficiently cooked through.
 It is time for you to extricate the pig from its vessel of smoke and metal, using the metal hooks to lift the pig up by the grate, and then transfer it to wherever you plan to put your carving and knife skills to work.
 Alternatively, you may want to serve your smoked pork on its back and let your guests just pull the super-tender meat directly off of the carcass.
-If you take this approach, remember to leave sauces near the carcass so that your guests can immediately apply sauce after plating up some of your he prized pig.
+If you take this approach, remember to leave bbq sauces and yellow mustard near the carcass so that your guests can immediately apply sauce after plating up some of your he prized pig.

 That's a Wrap